shervinea/cheatsheet-translation/vi/cs-230-convolutional-neural-networks.md

 <br>

-**92. Generative Adversarial Network â€• Generative adversarial networks, also known as GANs, are composed of a generative and a discriminative model, where the generative model aims at generating the most truthful output that will be fed into the discriminative which aims at differentiating the generated and true image.**
+**92. Generative Adversarial Network ― Generative adversarial networks, also known as GANs, are composed of a generative and a discriminative model, where the generative model aims at generating the most truthful output that will be fed into the discriminative which aims at differentiating the generated and true image.**

 &#10230;